Mersey Beat: Mersey Beat

 Photographer Dick Matthews, a friend from the Jacaranda, heard about Harry's problems with Leach and introduced Harry to a local civil servant, Jim Anderson, who lent Harry £50.
 This enabled Harry to found Mersey Beat in 1961.
 Harry decided to publish the newspaper every two weeks, covering the music scene in Liverpool, Wirral, Birkenhead, New Brighton, Crosby and Southport, as well as Warrington, Widnes and Runcorn.
 He thought up the name Mersey Beat by thinking about a policeman's 'beat' (the area of duty), which had nothing to do with a musical beat.
-Harry's fiancé Virginia Sowry gave up her accountancy/comptometer operator job at Woolworth's and worked full-time for two guineas (£2.10/-) a week (also contributing a Mersey Roundabout article), while Harry lived on his Senior City Art Scholarship funding.
+Harry's fiancée Virginia Sowry gave up her accountancy/comptometer operator job at Woolworth's and worked full-time for two guineas (£2.10/-) a week (also contributing a Mersey Roundabout article), while Harry lived on his Senior City Art Scholarship funding.
 Matthews photographed groups, while Anderson found a small attic office for £5 a week above David Land's wine merchant's shop at 81a Renshaw Street, Liverpool.
 Anderson and Matthews helped with the move to the new office, with Anderson providing a desk, chair and an Olivetti typewriter.